TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install Sentinel One Agent.md

 export DownloadURL=YOURDOWNLOADURL
 ###################################################

-# Test if already installed
+# Check if already installed
 if [[ -d /Applications/SentinelOne/ ]]
   then
     echo "Sentinel One Agent is Already Installed.
 Exiting..."